Flannelly, 52, has practiced law in York County for the past 25 years and has served as a full-time county solicitor since 2004.

 According to his press release, he has lectured on various areas of civil law before the state bar institute, the National Business Institute and Lorman Educational Services, which provides experts for seminars.

 Flannelly resides in Spring Garden Township with his wife, Peggy, an elementary school guidance counselor for York Suburban School District.
-They have two children, David
+They have two children, David and Erin.

 Two seats on the York County Court of Common Pleas bench will be open and on the ballot next year.
 One seat is an expansion of the bench granted by the state, and the other will be vacated by retiring Judge John C. Uhler.